Thread Pool Design

 Exercise 2: Timed Shutdown

-Add timed shutdown logic to the thread pool's destructor: if some workers haven't exited within a certain time (say, five seconds), give up waiting and detach them.
-Note the risks of detaching—detached threads might access already-destroyed objects.
-Think about how to implement timed shutdown safely (hint: you can have tasks check a "is the pool still alive?" flag).
+Add timed shutdown logic to the thread pool's destructor: if workers haven't exited within a certain time (e.g., five seconds), stop waiting and detach them.
+Be aware of the risks of detach—a detached thread might access destroyed objects.
+Think about how to implement timed shutdown safely (Hint: you can have tasks check a "is the pool still alive" flag).

 Exercise 3: Work Stealing

-Implement simple work stealing for the thread pool: each worker has its own local task queue and优先 fetches tasks from its local queue.
-When the local queue is empty, it tries to "steal" tasks from other workers' queues.
-Work stealing can reduce contention between threads (since most of the time threads only operate on their own local queues) and is a common optimization in high-performance thread pools.
+Implement simple work stealing for the thread pool: each worker has its own local task queue and prioritizes taking tasks from it.
+When the local queue is empty, it attempts to "steal" tasks from other workers' queues.
+Work stealing reduces contention between threads (since threads mostly operate on their own local queues) and is a common optimization in high-performance thread pools.

 Summary

-At this point, we've built a complete thread pool from scratch, covering almost all core issues in C++ thread pool design.
+At this point, we have built a complete thread pool from scratch, covering almost all core issues in C++ thread pool design.

 The basic components of a thread pool are worker threads, a task queue, and synchronization primitives (mutex + condition_variable).
-Worker threads are created during construction, enter the idle waiting state, and fetch tasks from the queue to execute after being notified.
-During shutdown, the stop flag is set first, then notify_all wakes all workers, and workers exit after executing remaining tasks—this process looks simple, but the timing details (notifying while holding the lock, the semantics of the stop condition, the order of joins) are each worth careful thought.
+Worker threads are created during construction, enter an idle wait state, and fetch tasks from the queue after being notified.
+Upon shutdown, we set a stop flag and use notify_all to wake all workers; workers finish remaining tasks and then exit.
+This workflow seems simple, but every timing detail (holding the lock while notifying, the semantics of the stop condition, the order of joins) deserves careful consideration.

-The submit() interface implements type erasure and future returns through packaged_task + shared_ptr. packaged_task binds the callable and arguments together, automatically handling return value and exception propagation; shared_ptr wrapping solves the problem of packaged_task being non-copyable; and lambda capture of shared_ptr implements type erasure from packaged_task<R()> to std::function<void()>.
-The combination of these three is the "standard pattern" for C++ thread pools—master it and you'll be able to understand the vast majority of open-source thread pool implementations.
+The submit() interface uses packaged_task + shared_ptr to implement type erasure and future returns. packaged_task binds the callable object and arguments together, automatically handling return value and exception propagation; shared_ptr wrapping solves the non-copyable problem of packaged_task; and lambda capturing of shared_ptr implements type erasure from packaged_task<R()> to std::function<void()>.
+This combination is the "standard pattern" for C++ thread pools.
+Master it, and you will understand the implementation of most open-source thread pools.

-Exceptions are automatically propagated through packaged_task's internal mechanism: when a task throws, the exception is stored in the shared state, and the caller receives it via future.get().
-This makes cross-thread exception handling feel as natural as synchronous code—but the prerequisite is that you remember to call get(), otherwise the exception gets silently swallowed.
+Exceptions propagate automatically through packaged_task's internal mechanism: when a task throws, the exception is stored in the shared state, and the caller receives it via future.get().
+This makes cross-thread exception handling as natural as synchronous code—provided you remember to call get(), otherwise the exception is silently swallowed.

-C++20's jthread and stop_token can simplify the thread pool's shutdown logic, but note that std::condition_variable doesn't support stop_token—you need to use std::condition_variable_any instead.
-Additionally, manually creating a stop_source and the stop_source built into jthread can have inconsistency issues that need careful handling in practice.
-If you're in a C++17 environment, the manual stop flag approach is perfectly sufficient—no need to force C++20.
+C++20's jthread and stop_token can simplify thread pool shutdown logic, but note that std::condition_variable does not support stop_token—you need to switch to std::condition_variable_any.
+Additionally, manually creating a stop_source might conflict with the one built into jthread, requiring careful handling in practice.
+If you are in a C++17 environment, the manual stop flag approach is fully sufficient; there is no need to force an upgrade to C++20.

 code/volumn_codes/vol5/ch05-future-task-threadpool/.